 This search shows you how two different words are used in a given sentence, and how often.
 This is useful when you are not sure which of two words you have in mind fits better in a particular context.
 Some word pairs can be very confusing because they have the same meaning but different grammatical patterns (e.g. quantity/amount), or look and sound very similar (e.g. affect/effect).

 To do this search, simply enter your text including the two alternative words separated by a slash.
-In the example below, Writefull tells me that
+In the example below, Writefull tells me that affected is much more commonly used than effected when followed by by the changes in the database.
+The 100% confidence percentage for affected shows very clearly which one of the two I should use in my sentence.

 To see expanded context for each example sentence, simply click it.